fred-framework/dart/README.md

  - flora_with_partitioning: floorplanner with partitioning
  - flora_without_partitioning: only floorplanner without partitioning
- - pr_tool_with_part: run the PR flow with including floorplanning and partitoning'
+ - pr_tool_with_part: run the PR flow with including floorplanning and partitioning'
  - pr_tool_without_part: run the PR flow including only the floorplanning